 Access to birth control is currently protected under the same legal framework.

-Despite assurances in the draft opinion that its implications won’t go beyond abortion, "(the draft opinion) can't be limited to abortion," Wendy Mariner, professor of health law, bioethics and human rights at Boston University School of Public Health, told TODAY said.
+Despite assurances in the draft opinion and final decision that the ruling's implications won’t go beyond abortion, the impact "can't be limited to abortion," Mariner said.
 In fact, the legal right to access contraception via the right to privacy predates Roe v.
 Wade.

 In the 1965 landmark case Griswold v.
 Connecticut, the Supreme Court upheld the right of married people to use contraception, Mariner explained.
 And in 1972, the court extended that right to non-married people, as well, in the decision on Eisenstadt v.
 Baird.